|

 (3.2.)
 The yogin is not asked to become one with Îsvara.
 Quite on the contrary.
 The

-notion of becoming has to be discarted.
+thought of becoming has to be discarted.
 The divine mechanism of being is not purusa.
 So it

 is only suggested that the "cloud of dharma" implies "nirguna Brahman"